jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=truststore-password)`

 ## syntax of the operation to get the `elytron-oidc-client` `provider` `verify-token-audience`
-if set to true, then during `bearer-only` authentication, the subsystem verifies if the token contains the client name defined as an audience. it is recommended to set the value to true for improved security. get the `elytron-oidc-client` `provider` `verify-token-audience` attribute.
+if set to 'true', then during `bearer-only` authentication, the subsystem verifies if the token contains the client name defined as an audience. it is recommended to set the value to 'true' for improved security. get the `elytron-oidc-client` `provider` `verify-token-audience` attribute.
 `/subsystem=elytron-oidc-client/provider=<provider name>:read-attribute(name=verify-token-audience)`